iterative/dvc.org/content/docs/user-guide/what-is-dvc/index.md

 # What Is DVC?

-Today the data science community is still lacking good practices for organizing their projects and effectively collaborating.
-ML algorithms and methods are no longer simple tribal knowledge but are still difficult to implement, manage and reuse.

-> One of the biggest challenges in reusing, and hence the managing of ML
-> projects, is its reproducibility.

 Data Version Control, or DVC, is a new type of experiment management software built on top of Git.
 DVC reduces the gap between existing tools and data science needs, allowing users to take advantage of experiment management while reusing